AnthonyMaddox/sei38-project4/psuedo.md

 #### If bottomCard div has class of display block ==> if value of poisonous == the value of input {remove card from array} else {return card to deck and shuffle deck}.
 Then display top card info on card divs.
 #### else flips over card. cardTop display = none card bottom display = block.

-### if no cards left in deck gameOver "you know your poisonous plants!" please reset game
+### if no cards left in deck gameOver show text in prompterdiv "you know your poisonous plants!" please reset game